Sydney-Informatics-Hub/CLI_Cloudstor/README.md

 ## Description

 [Cloudstor](https://cloudstor.aarnet.edu.au/) is AARNet's file sync, share and storage service.
-This guide will show you how to upload and download data via the command line interface into Cloudstor.
+This guide will show you how to upload and download data to Cloudstor via the command line interface.

-Note: Researchers have access to 1TB of storage.
+Note: Researchers have access to 1TB of storage on Cloudstor.

 ## Create app password